 Unlike the last time, when the iconic insect faded into oblivion without so much as a collective hiccup except among a few conservationists, people are much more apt to know about the PV blue and why it should be preserved because of the education partnerships forged by the PVPLC.

-“I think it is inspiring to hear about an endangered species coming back to an area where it hasn’t been in years,” says Lauren Bergloff, sustainability leader and naturalist at Terranea Resort.
+“I think it is inspiring to hear about an endangered species coming back to an area where it hasn’t been in years,” says Lauren Bergloff, Sustainability Leader at Terranea Resort.
 Lauren looks to the brown pelicans she sees every day as she leads nature walks around Terranea as a source of inspiration.
 They were once on the Endangered Species List due to DDT but later removed as they recovered.

 “We see pelicans every single day here at Terranea,” she remarks.
 “I hope other endangered species in the area will someday be removed from the Endangered Species List as well.”